 - Salt- Brings out the sweetness of the syrup and blueberries.

-- Coconut oil– Refined coconut oil that is in liquid form.
-You can also use avocado oil or grapeseed oil.
+- Coconut oil OR butter- Refined coconut oil that is in liquid form.
+Unsalted butter will also work.

 - Vanilla extract- Optional, but gives a light vanilla flavor throughout.

-- Blueberries– Fresh or frozen blueberries can be used.
+- Blueberries- Fresh or frozen blueberries work.
 If you use the frozen variety, don’t bother thawing it first.